lucky-wolf/DW2-XL/README.md

 - Fixed Ion Defense for all hangar bays
 - Improved government naming for shadow oligarchy and harmonious utopias
 - Gave all races a direct and indirect fire weapon in their races file to try to avoid having the game gift them a random one
+- Improved size of large transport by +50 capacity
+- All recruitment facilities boost recruitment rate by 15%
+- All planetary defense installations boost recruitment by 10%
+- Tweaked military academy, hq, and command network

 ### v1.15.0
 - Integrated "Ackdarian Stellar Hangar Bays" mod by @Rah